Hector

 by Annie Hendrix

-“I’m not sure if this feels like retirement or fatherhood,” a man video chatted with a woman on the smallest of three large computer monitors arranged on the dining room table of his home on Ocean Street.
-Beyond the monitors, he could see the beach framed by the living room’s large picture window.
+“I’m not sure if this feels like retirement or fatherhood,” a man with brown, curly hair video chatted with a woman on the smallest of three large computer monitors arranged on the dining room table of his home on Ocean Street.
+Beyond the monitors, the beach was framed by the living room’s large picture window.
 Several resident ravens perched on the power lines along the street that separated the neighborhood from the dunes.

-As Roxanne ended the call, a low rumble vibrated the coffee table and the floor beneath the man’s feet.
+A low rumble vibrated the floor beneath the man’s feet.

 “Your order from MegaChicken is approaching,” said a disembodied voice.